 - Race on foot: 45km (+ elevation 1.800m)

-In the Norseman takes place the hardest swimming of these ironman, because it is carried out in the fjord of Eidfjord where rarely the temperature exceeds the 13 degrees.
-Cycling begins with 20km llanos and then start the spectacular climb to Dyranut of 15km where 1300m of altitude difference is saved.
-Then begins an area of slides and steep slopes, until the last port, Imingfjell road, between km 140 and 150, triathletes suffer the ramps 8% during 10km.
+The hardest swimming of these ironmans takes place in the Norseman, as it takes place in the Eidfjord fjord where the temperature rarely exceeds 13 degrees.
+Cycling begins with a flat 20km and then begins the spectacular 15km ascent to Dyranut where 1300m of elevation gain is saved.
+Then a zone of slides and steep slopes begins, until the last port, on the way to Imingfjell, between km 140 and 150, the triathletes suffer the ramps of 8% for 10km.

-The last 30km of cycling are favorable to the town of Austbygde, the T2 is located.
-Finally the marathon consists of two well differentiated parts, the first 25km level in asphalt and the following 17,2km are run by forest tracks saving a drop of more than 1800.
+The last 30km of cycling are favorable until the town of Austbygde, T2 is located.
+Finally, the marathon consists of two well-differentiated parts, the first 25km flat on asphalt and the following 17,2km are run on forest tracks, saving a gap of more than 1800.
 The goal is located in Gaustatoppen at 1850m, the highest point of all ironman.

 Photo: Michael Rauschendorfer